|

 If I mail you my own story, will you read it and critique it for me?
 Can you get me published?
 Will you work together with me on a book?

-I wish I had the time, but I don’t have the ability to read and critique other people’s work.
+I wish I had the time, but I don’t have the spare time to read and critique other people’s work.
 A resource I recommend is your friends that like the same kind of books you like.
 They can tell you if your book is enjoyable, and might be able to give you constructive criticism, too.
 Only give your manuscript to people you completely trust, and put your name on your manuscript—on every page.
+You may also consider having the recipient sign a non-disclosure agreement before showing them your work.

 I cannot get you published, but you can do it yourself.
 I’m not with a publishing house.
 I have no influence over anyone.
 If you want to publish you have to help yourself.

 I’m not into collaboration on a book right now.
-I still have another one of my own to finish.
+I still have more of my own to finish.

 Can I commission you?
 Can I hire you for freelance?

-For reference purposes, I also like to mention this: I do not work for free.
-I do not work for "the experience," "the notoriety," or "making great portfolio pieces."
-I have as much/many of those things as I want and can get more on my own.
-I am a professional; I sell my skills and work.
-You wouldn't ask or expect a mechanic to repair your car for free, or a restaurant to serve you a free meal; why would you ask an artist or designer to work for free?
-I also work on contract, not verbal agreements; this protects both me and my clients.
+My hourly rate is $20 USD.
+I work on contract, not verbal agreements; this protects both me and my clients.
 My skills for sale are illustration, graphic design, and information design.
 I do not do web design (yet) because my skills are still inferior.
 I do not sell my writing at this time.
 I work only on projects that interest me, and that I feel have integrity.
 I do not do art-trades.
 If you have another skill for trade, I may consider it.
 My appologies for being so blunt, but my art is my business; these are my policies.

 Back to Top